 With the month of October comes the changing of leaves, a noticeable chill in the air and the return of Halloween spirit, complete with costumes, candy and spooky decorations.
-October also tends to be a slower month for many tourist destinations, with the end of summer and children starting the new school year.
-Especially if you are a fan of Halloween or interested in history and the unusual, now is the perfect time to start planning a spooky Halloween trip.
+If you are a fan of Halloween, interested in history or the unusual, now is the perfect time to start planning a spooky Halloween trip.
 We’ve put together a list of some of the spookiest places to visit.

 1. Salem, MA – The location of the Salem Witch Trials in the late 17th century, Salem Massachusetts is one of the United States’ most notorious spooky locations.
 Modern Salem embraces its macabre history and comes alive very Halloween.
 Visit Salem for Halloween fun.
 Pro tip: extend your getaway to include a two-hour road trip north to Laconia, New Hampshire for its annual pumpkin festival, which includes pumpkin carving and pumpkin recipe competitions.
 Not too spooky, but a lot of fun.

 4. Disney Parks (Orlando, FL & Anaheim, CA) – Disneyland in Anaheim, California and Disney World in Orlando, Florida go all out each Halloween by decorating the park, dressing up the characters and hosting Halloween parties and parades.
 This may be more festive than spooky but it’s a great place to get the whole family involved in some Halloween fun.
 A family-friendly attraction for all ages, be sure to visit the Haunted Mansion ride, ogle at all the jack-o-lanterns on Main Street and take in the Halloween-themed fireworks display.

 5. Transylvania, Central Romania – When most people think of Transylvania, they also think of vampires.
 Long regarded as the home of legendary vampire, Dracula, Transylvania is also the birthplace of Vlad the Impaler, a ruthless ruler during medieval times and thought by some to be the inspiration behind the Dracula character.
 If you’re brave enough, stop by Bran Castle for a terrifying vampire tour and Halloween party.